 A clear and detailed knowledge base with FAQs may answer all of your questions without the need for further support.
 Similarly, asking questions to the community of users can also be very helpful, such as through an actively moderated forum.
 When you need to ask an expert for support, it’s helpful to be able to reach out via a number of channels, including email, live chat, and phone.

 Some applications are available only for Mac or Windows, while others are cross-platform, working on a variety of operating systems.
 That can be very useful, especially for those with several computers running different system software.

-Best Choice: PDFelement 6 (for Mac & Windows)
+Best Choice: PDFelement (Windows & Mac)